I feel better today , cheerful at least. I took a ton of recycling down to the transfer station and found some cool books from the 1920s.

-The recycle grandpas watched me carefully to make certain I did not take more than my fair share.
-After I took off, I suspect a small scuffle broke out over the juicer I left behind.
+The recycle grandpas monitored me to make certain I did not take more than my fair share.
+After I left, I suspect a small scuffle broke out over the juicer I left behind.
 Those guys looked spry.
 Whole fruits must be in their diets!

-Tyoma came home very grumpy today, of course, he had a fever.
-Have you every been in an irritable pissy mood and all you wanted to do was argue or bitch about Bill O’Reilly?
+Liev came home very grumpy and, of course, he had a fever.
+Have you ever been in an irritable pissy mood and all you wanted to do was argue or bitch about Bill O’Reilly?
 That was him.

 He had serious stuff on his mind.